lemonase/lemonase.github.io/content/posts/mosh-the-mobile-shell.md

 ### Do you have a low speed or spotty network connection

-If you have ever tried using ssh from a device with a spotty Wi-Fi connection, you know that the experience can range from less than ideal to downright infurating.
+If you have ever tried using ssh from a device with a spotty Wi-Fi connection, you know that the experience can range from less than ideal to downright infuriating.

 Sometimes keystrokes are not sent, the latency can be brutal, and your connection may timeout.